wp-plugins/wp-geo/readme.txt

 == Upgrade Notice ==

+= 3.3.9 =
+Security fix: Escape URLs that use add_query_arg() or remove_query_arg().
+Also prevent widgets from overwriting global $post variable.

 = 3.3.8 =
-* Fixed a JavaScript error that was breaking other scripts and Google Maps API v3 URL does not require API key.
+Fixed a JavaScript error that was breaking other scripts and Google Maps API v3 URL does not require API key.

 = 3.3.7 =
 Only load admin JavaScript on edit post pages - fixes Jetpack plugin conflict.